Tortuga Bay

 Tortuga Bay Trail

-The route is roughly 2.5 kilometers long and takes 45 to 50 minutes to walk.
+The trail is about 2.5 kilometers long and takes 45 to 50 minutes to walk.

-Along the route, you will view the area’s vegetation, which is a dry forest with extremely tall indigenous cactus (Opuntias), palo santo, and animal species like as mockingbirds, finches, lizards, and endemic frogs, among others.
+Along the path, you will see the area’s flora, which is a dry forest with very tall native cactuses (Opuntias), palo santo, and animal species like mockingbirds, finches, lizards, and endemic frogs, among others.

 Sendero Tortuga Bay